maks-rafalko/maks-rafalko.github.io/source/_posts/eslint-plugin-proper-tests.md

 Consider extracting such long arrays to a separate files with for example `.data.ts` postfix.

-The following code way better:
+The following code is much better:

 ```ts
 // some-service.data.ts